Nagrota

-Nagrota is a town located in the Jammu district of Jammu and Kashmir in India.
+Nagrota is a town located in the Jammu district of Indian-administered Jammu and Kashmir in India in the disputed Kashmir region.
 It is located on National highway 44 between Jammu city and Udhampur.
 It is situated on the bank of River Tawi.
 Nagrota along with Kashmiri Pandit Migrant town of Jagti straddle the national highway.
 Nagrota is the first shrine stoppage for Shri Mata Vaishno Devi.
 The Kol-Kandoli temple is a mandate for completing the Shri Mata Vaishno Devi pilgrimage.
 Nagrota has an extension of Jammu Industries having Oil Depots and Godowns.It serves as headquarter of the XVI Corps (India) also known as the 'White Knight Corp'.

 Though Nagrota does not have a railway station, it does have a Railway Station Code assigned (NGRT) in preparation for the completion of the planned Jammu-Srinagar railway extension.

 Nagrota is also home to Sainik School and an I.I.T College, Sainik School Nagrota, alongside the Indian Institute of Technology, Jammu.
 It has an army park called Vijay Park, and a National Rural Health Mission and a KNH Hospital which is under stay.